gitjit/gitjit.github.io/_posts/aws/2020-01-03-aws-private-nat.md

 ### Create two subnets

-We want our private instance to be in Private subnets.
+We want our new instance to be in Private subnets.
 Make sure to chose next avaiable CIDR blocks from subnet generator.

 <img src="../../images/2020-11-17-09-29-34.png" class="img-responsive"/>

 <img src="../../images/2020-11-17-09-31-20.png" class="img-responsive"/>

-Now we have 4 subnets, but all are pointing to the main route table and hence private.
+Now we have 4 subnets, but all are pointing to the main route table and hence public.

 <img src="../../images/2020-11-17-09-32-23.png" class="img-responsive"/>